juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { ShoppingCartContext, ShoppingCartProvider };
 ```

-As we can see it is necessary to create a context, after that and making use of another React component the children components passed as props are wrapped inside the context provider.
-In this way all of the children can access the value data.
+As we can see, it is necessary to create a context.
+After that, by using another React component, the child components passed as props are wrapped inside the context provider.
+In this way, all the children can access the value data.

 App: